kareemathamzat/SQL-/README.md

-# SQL-
+# SQL
-Contains all SQL challenges i have worked on
+This repository contains all of the SQL projects and challenges I have worked on.